 Pyelonephritis refers to a lower urinary tract infection (UTI) that has spread to the pelvis of the kidney.
 The main goals of treating this condition are symptom reduction and infection control.
 The patient's symptoms and eventual comorbidities guide the decision if empirical therapy should be prescribed, and whether to admit the patient for intravenous antibiotic treatment.

 Image Credit: Pretty Vectors / Shutterstock.com

-Most patients with pyelonephritis are successfully treated with oral medication on an outpatient basis, with adequate review and follow up.
-However, those experiencing vomiting and clinical evidence of dehydration, pregnant women who exhibit symptoms of systemic illness, young infants and older patients with poor social support often require hospitalization.
+Most patients with pyelonephritis are successfully treated with oral medication on an outpatient basis, with adequate review and follow-up.
+However, those experiencing vomiting and clinical evidence of dehydration, pregnant women who exhibit symptoms of systemic illness, young infants, and older patients with poor social support often require hospitalization.

 Treating uncomplicated pyelonephritis

-Aminoglycosides (namely gentamicin) and fluoroquinolones are antibiotics preferable to beta-lactams because they achieve high concentration in renal tissue, which correlates with better cure rates in comparison to serum or urinary drug levels.
+Aminoglycosides (namely gentamicin) and fluoroquinolones are antibiotics preferable to beta-lactams because they achieve a high concentration in renal tissue, which correlates with better cure rates in comparison to serum or urinary drug levels.
 Still, prescription of a reduced dosage of gentamicin is advisable in patients with a decline in renal function.

 Therapy with appropriate empiric antibiotics should result in an improvement within 48 to 72 hours.
-Strong consideration should be given to a complication of acute pyelonephritis or an alternative diagnosis if the patient does not improve as expected; hence appropriate additional testing should be performed.
+Strong consideration should be given to a complication of acute pyelonephritis or an alternative diagnosis if the patient does not improve as expected; hence, appropriate additional testing should be performed.

 Treatment options for complicated pyelonephritis